As a work-at-home parent you need to take many decisions on a daily basis.

 - Retirement savings

 - Preventive maintenance at home

 According to Covey, if you spend more time on this quadrant, you can most probably avoid things that fall in Q1.

 Let me elaborate.

-If you spend time to plan your days, and put it into action, you get things done on time (Q2).
+If you spend the time to plan your days and put it into action, you get things done on time (Q2).
 Thus, there is no urgent work waiting for you (Q1).

 If you take your time to do preventive maintenance and service at home (Q2), you can prevent damage and thus reduce the risk of breaking down of appliances or motor vehicles (Q1).
 It also saves your time and money down the lane.

 If you spend more quality time with your spouse and kids (Q2), you wouldn’t have to worry about spending time and energy later on mending the damage caused by the lack of your presence (Q1).

 Since activities in Q2 are not urgent, most people spend less time here.
 They spend most of the time in Q3 and Q4, thinking they are busy and productive.
 But the truth is they are ‘busy’ doing nothing.

 To bring true value and growth in your life, you must decide what is truly important.